The 2021 Residential Architect Design Awards Are Closed

 - Architectural Design Detail

 Individual projects should be submitted in only one Standard Entry Category.
-Projects may be submitted to a Standard Entry Category and one or more Specialty Entry Categories
+Projects may be submitted to a Standard Entry Category and then to one or more Specialty Entry Categories.

 No refunds will be issued.

-All materials submitted to the 2017 Residential Architect Design Awards program become the property of Hanley Wood, which will not be responsible or liable for them.
+All materials submitted to the 2021 RADA program become the property of Zonda Media, which will not be responsible or liable for them.
 Entry fees are non-refundable.

-For ease of entry, RADA is fully digital.
-You can register, complete your entry forms, and upload your entry materials (including images, drawings, and plans) by submitting everything through this website in a two-step process.
+You can register, complete your entry forms, and upload your entry materials (including images, drawings, and plans) by submitting everything through this website in a three-step process.

-STEP TWO: Fill out online entry forms and upload your entry materials, as outlined below.
-You may also return to this website to add to or modify your entry at a later date.
+- STEP TWO: Fill out the online entry forms and upload your entry materials, as outlined in the next section.
+With your login credentials, you can return to this website to add to or modify your entry at a later date, up until the final deadline.

-- Entrant Information (contact details for the person preparing the entry)
+- Entrant (contact details for the person preparing the entry)

-- Firm Information (contact details for the firm responsible for the project)
+- Firm (contact details for the firm responsible for the project)

-- Project Information (including description, site and zoning constraints, square footage, etc.)
+- Project (including description, site and zoning constraints, square footage, etc.)

 These supporting documents must include: